Starfishetl Introduces AI-Powered Enhancements To Simplify Field Mapping, Script Writing, And SQL Queries

 Low-code iPaaS announces new suite of AI-enabled features

-CHICAGO, Sept.
-30, 2024 /PRNewswire/ -- StarfishETL, a low-code iPaaS built for scalable data connections, is delighted to announce a new suite of AI-enabled features to its platform.
+CHICAGO, IL, UNITED STATES, September 30, 2024 /EINPresswire / -- StarfishETL, a low-code iPaaS built for scalable data connections, is delighted to announce a new suite of AI-enabled features to its platform.

 The application's user-friendly Cloud Cartographer now includes three AI-assisted features to support more intelligent field mapping, script writing, and SQL query writing.